Where to Stay in Chicago - A Local's Neighborhood Guide

 Best for: People looking for proximity to downtown and the sights, but also with good nightlife and shopping

-Cons: Expensive, touristy, commercial vibe
+Cons: Pretty touristy, commercial vibe

 Looking through River North and towards Lake Michigan from along Chicago Avenue.
 Photo: w_lemay, CC BY-SA 2.0, via Wikimedia Commons

-Here you’ll find some of the city’s most gorgeous architecture, particularly in the Pioneer Court area immediately north of the Chicago River across the DuSable Bridge where historic gems like the Tribune Tower and Wrigley Building can be photographed in all their glory.
-For a unique after-dark experience, watch art projected onto the exterior façade of the world’s largest commercial building: THE MART.
+Here, you’ll find some of the city’s most gorgeous architecture, especially in the Pioneer Court area immediately north of the Chicago River where historic gems like the Tribune Tower and Wrigley Building can be photographed in all their glory.

 From art galleries and design showrooms to luxury apartments and high-end restaurants, River North is where much of the Loop crowds head to after work for drinks and dinner.
-I actually come here relatively often at night to visit the bars, restaurants, and music clubs, and it makes a nice area to take visiting friends after seeing the downtown sights.
+I also actually come here fairly often at night to visit the bars, restaurants, and music clubs, and it's an area that I take visiting friends after a day sightseeing in downtown.
+You have lots of options for post-dinner activities, but for a unique after-dark experience, make sure to check out art projected onto the exterior façade of the world’s largest commercial building: THE MART.

 Where to stay